GregTheMadMonk/UnTup/README.md

 At least C++20.

 ### Known issues
-Doesn't build as a module on GCC.
+* Doesn't build as a module on GCC.
+* Headers in module global fragment could cause errors.
+Read how to fix that below.

 ### Adding to your project